NixOS/cabal2nix/cabal2nix/doc/user-guide.md

 any search paths for libz.so in the package description, which means that the package works fine inside of nix-shell, but once you leave the shell the shared object can no longer be found.
-That issue is by no means specific to "stack": you'll have that problem with any other Haskell package that's built inside of nix-shell but run outside of that environment.
+That issue is by no means specific to Stack: you'll have that problem with any other Haskell package that's built inside of nix-shell but run outside of that environment.

-I suppose we could try to remedy the issue by wrapping "stack" or "cabal" with a script that tries to find those kind of implicit search paths and makes them explicit on the "cabal configure" command line.
+I suppose we could try to remedy the issue by wrapping `stack` or `cabal` with a script that tries to find those kind of implicit search paths and makes them explicit on the "cabal configure" command line.
 I don't think anyone is working on that subject yet, though, because the problem doesn't seem so bad in practice.

 You can remedy that issue in several ways.
 First of all, run

-  $ nix-build --no-out-link "<nixpkgs>" -A zlib /nix/store/alsvwzkiw4b7ip38l4nlfjijdvg3fvzn-zlib-1.2.8
+    $ nix-build --no-out-link "<nixpkgs>" -A zlib
+    /nix/store/alsvwzkiw4b7ip38l4nlfjijdvg3fvzn-zlib-1.2.8

 to find out the store path of the system's zlib library.
 Now, you can

 1) add that path (plus a "/lib" suffix) to your $LD_LIBRARY_PATH environment variable to make sure your system linker finds libz.so automatically.
 It's no pretty solution, but it will work.

 2) As a variant of (1), you can also install any number of system libraries into your user's profile (or some other profile) and point
    $LD_LIBRARY_PATH to that profile instead, so that you don't have to list dozens of those store paths all over the place.

 3) The solution I prefer is to call stack with an appropriate --extra-lib-dirs flag like so:

     $ stack --extra-lib-dirs=/nix/store/alsvwzkiw4b7ip38l4nlfjijdvg3fvzn-zlib-1.2.8/lib build

    Typically, you'll need --extra-include-dirs as well.
 It's possible to add those flag to the project's "stack.yaml" or your user's global "~/.stack/global/stack.yaml" file so that you don't have to specify them manually every time.

-    The same thing applies to "cabal configure", of course, if you're building with cabal-install instead of Stack.
+   The same thing applies to `cabal configure`, of course, if you're building with `cabal-install` instead of Stack.

 # Other resources